dotlang/language/Enhancements.md

 N - What happens if exception is thrown in an assert, after return (in a defer statement)?
 Return value won't be changed but exception will be thrown.

 Y - Do we need both optional argument values and method overloading?
 Not probably.
-Because later is only needed when former is not supported.
+Because latter is only needed when former is not supported.
 So let's remove this functionality.

 Y - Can't we remove tags?
 Instead of specifying tag for each member, class can add a `getTag` method (whatever name it wants) and when another methods will need tags, send output of this method to that function as a hash-ref.
 So for example 'json_converter` class will receive a json string + a hash + empty class, then will initialize empty class using hash data and json-string.